samstephenson/samstephenson.github.io/about.md

 When not working, I’m likely to be surfing, kayaking or exploring the outdoors, and encouraging others to do so.
 As a junior, I represented the UK in freestyle kayaking, taking home a bronze medal in the 2012 European Championships.

-Last year, I played stuntman in an action sports film for my friend [Al](https://vimeo.com/alpleass), proving design to be to be a better career move than acting.
+Last year, I played stuntman in an action sports film for my friend [Al](https://vimeo.com/alpleass), proving design to be to be a more promising career path than acting.
 You'll [find the film here.](https://vimeo.com/126584802)

 ## About this site